Show Respect Work Together Aspire Nurture

 Transition to secondary school:

-We always help children become independent in everyday expectations from staff across the school.
-We also focus on specific issues through our Learning Forum, theme days, circle time and PSHCEE curriculum.
+Staff support children to become independent as part of our school ethos.
+We also focus on specific issues through our Learning Forum, theme days, circle time and PSHCE curriculum.

 Where can I access further information?